Stockbridge on the map

 Low Crime Area

 Crime levels in Stockbridge are lower than the England and Wales average.
-While burglary is the most frequently recorded category, the overall picture is one of a settled and secure town where serious incidents remain uncommon.
+While other crime is the most frequently recorded category, the overall picture is one of a settled and secure town where serious incidents remain uncommon.

 Local Policing